cmunter/Jenny/README.md

 Accelerometer/Screen orientation/Activity recognition
 - Phone is laying on a table - Face up
-- Phone is beeing held in the hand, and the user is standing/sitting, walking, running, car (passenger) or public transport
+- Phone is beeing held in the hand, and the user is laying down, standing/sitting, walking, running, car (passenger) or public transport

 Chargning and battery state
 - Battery low